Development of Percona Server for MySQL¶

 git branch https://github.com/percona/percona-xtrabackup/featureX(where ‘featureX’ is a sensible name for the task at hand)

 (developer makes changes in featureX, testing locally)

 The Developer pushes to

 The developer can submit a pull request to https://github.com/percona/percona-xtrabackup,

 Once code is accepted, it can be merged

-If the change also applies to a stable release (e.g. 2.4) then changes should be made on a branch of 2.4 and merged to a branch of the trunk.
-In this case, there should be two branches run through the param build and two merge proposals (one for the stable release and one with the changes merged to the trunk).
-This prevents somebody else from having to guess how to merge your changes.
+If the change also applies to a stable release (e.g. 2.4) then changes should be made on a branch of 2.4 and merged to a branch of trunk.
+In this case there should be two branches run through the param build and two merge proposals (one for the stable release and one with the changes merged to trunk).
+This prevents somebody else having to guess how to merge your changes.

 Percona Server for MySQL¶

-The same process for Percona Server for MySQL, but we have several different branches (and merge requests).
+Percona Server for MySQL has the same process, but we have different branches and merge requests.